soohyeok/Safe-Tourism-in-Boston/soohyeok_soojee/README.md

 - locates K coordinates that are centers of the found clusters
 ![](kmeans_landmark_crime.png)
 #### *k-means_landmark_transportation.py* (with landmark data and transportation data):
-- K-means algorithm for finding clusters of landmarks and transporations (bus & train)
+- K-means algorithm for finding clusters of landmarks and transportations (bus & train)
 - locates K coordinates that are centers of the found clusters
 ![](kmeans_landmark_transportation.png)
 #### *k-means_landmark_transportation_crime.py* (with landmark data, crime data and transportation data.:
-- K-means algorithm for finding clusters of landmarks and trasnportations (bus & train) where
+- K-means algorithm for finding clusters of landmarks and transportations (bus & train) where
-- landmark or transporation coordinates close to crime coordinates are removed
+- landmark or transportation coordinates close to crime coordinates are removed
 - locates K coordinates that are centers of the found clusters
 ![](kmeans_landmark_transportation_crime.png)